The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - lamplighter - square - reward poster - gaslight

 The Cabinet of Dr. Caligari - Das Kabinett des Dr. Caligari - asylum - Jane - Cesare - Lil Dagover - Conrad Veidt

 Once we start down this path, we find that Francis incriminates himself again and again in his tale.
 First of all, Alan’s murderer is never actually visible.
-We might assume the shadow behind Alan’s bed is Cesare’s, but only Alan witnesses the killer’s identity.
-When Francis learns of Alan’s death he looks uncomfortable, his eyes shifting until he recalls the somnambulist and suddenly fixes blame on him.
+We might assume that the shadow behind Alan’s bed is Cesare’s, but only Alan and the killer would know.
+When Francis hears of Alan’s death he looks nervous, his eyes shifting until he recalls the prophecy and blames the somnambulist.
 At the police station Francis reenacts the crime as if from muscle memory, stabbing the air with an invisible knife.
 He declares that he will not rest until the truth comes out, which is another way of saying that his mind will not be set right as long as he hides the truth from himself.

-One of the subtlest clues comes as Alan and Francis return home after Cesare’s dire prophecy.
+One of the most damning clues comes as Alan and Francis return home after Cesare’s dire prophecy.
 Before they enter the scene, a lamplighter lights a gas lamp in the empty square.
-This might look like a trivial piece of scenery, but light has a metaphorical value, and the lamplighter is focusing our attention on a particular detail: a poster that reads “Murder – 1000 Marks reward”.
-By itself this means nothing surprising, but the following cut brings us to Jane’s entrance.
+This might look like a trivial piece of scenery, but light has a metaphorical value, and the lamplighter is focusing our attention on a poster that reads “Murder – 1000 Marks reward”.
+The sign alone means nothing surprising, but the following cut brings us to Jane’s entrance.
 We’ve seen Jane once before, walking like a phantom through the willow branches in the asylum garden, but this is her first appearance within Francis’ story.
 In montage theory a cut often equates the two objects it joins.
 If Francis killed Alan out of jealousy, then Jane is, in his mind, the reward for murder.
 The famous director and film theorist Sergei Eisenstein disparaged Caligari for its lack of montage, but this is a better use of montage than Eisenstein ever dreamed of.

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Lil Dagover - Conrad Veidt - Jane - bedroom